Italian bonds edge up as debt exchange draws strong demand

 * Italy offers 2018 bonds for 2015, 2017 paper

-The Treasury assigned 3.3 billion euros of benchmark December 2018 bonds in exchange for five bonds due in 2015 and 2017 in a bid to ease its near-term repayments.
+The Treasury assigned 3.3 billion euros of December 2018 bonds in exchange for five bonds due in 2015 and 2017 in a bid to ease its near-term repayment burden.

-The size of Monday's debt exchange was double the average of the previous seven, according to ING, and analysts said that showed such offers can efficiently lengthen the maturity of Italy's debt if done regularly.
+The size of Monday's debt exchange was double the average of the previous seven, according to ING, and analysts say that was a sign that such offers can be efficient in lengthening the maturity of Italy's debt if done on a regular basis.

 "The key takeaway was that Italy has plenty of instruments to ease its debt burden and smoothen its issuance," said Michael Leister, strategist at Commerzbank.

-Ten-year Italian bond yields fell 2.5 basis points to 4.07 percent, close to November's five-month lows of 4.04 percent.
-The yield premium it offers over equivalent German Bunds was little changed at 239 bps.
+The ECB outlook offset worries about potential budget slippages.
+The European Commission warned Italy last Friday its draft budget for next year risked breaking EU rules, pushing bond yields higher in the previous session.

-But some analysts said scope for the yield premium lower-rated bonds offer over Bunds to narrow further was limited.
+"Most certainly what's helping is that peripheral yield curves are steep and with the ECB most likely staying dovish ... duration extensions might be attractive for some investors," DZ Bank strategist Christian Lenk said.

-"Most of the decline in the spread coming from the decrease of the systemic risk is behind us.
-We are going to see further spread tightening but much less," Giordano Lombardo, Deputy CEO, Pioneer Investments, told the Reuters Global Investment Outlook Summit.
+Ten-year Italian bond yields fell 1 basis point to 4.09 percent, keeping close to November's five-month lows of 4.04 percent.

 The diminishing risk of the Italian government collapsing also supported the country's bonds.
 Former premier Silvio Berlusconi, facing expulsion from parliament, said on Saturday he may no longer back the coalition but would not be able to bring it down as a group of MPs in his party pledged support for Prime Minister Enrico Letta.